Meet Your Administrators

-Joseph Venuto began his teaching career as a Social Studies teacher and two years later, became a member of the Burlington County Institute of Technology’s staff in 1998 at the Westampton Campus.
+Joseph Venuto began his teaching career as a Social Studies teacher and two years later, he became a member of the Burlington County Institute of Technology’s staff in 1998 at the Westampton Campus.
 As a teacher, he coached soccer, wrestling, and became an integral part of the culture and tradition of the BCIT family.
 Mr. Venuto earned his Master’s degrees in Education and School Administration from Wilmington University.
 Upon completion of his degree work, he was promoted to the role of Assistant Principal at the Medford Campus for three years.
-Mr. Venuto was then selected in 2007 as the Westampton Campus building principal.
+Mr. Venuto was then selected as the Westampton Campus building principalin 2007.
 Mr. Venuto is an active member of his professional association where he has served as President of the Burlington County Principals and Supervisors Association.

 Fred Aiken, Assistant Principal, Westampton Campus

-Heidi Bouchard, Assistant Principal, Medford Campus
+Heidi Bouchard, AD & Assistant Principal, Medford Campus

 A graduate of Pemberton Township High School, Mrs. Bouchard pursued her undergraduate degree in History at Rutgers University where she was also a member of the Field Hockey team.
 Upon obtaining her degree, she began her teaching career as a History teacher at Helen A. Fort Middle School where she taught for two years before moving on to become a History Teacher at Pemberton Township High School.
 Having a desire to continue her academic pursuits, Mrs. Bouchard received her Master's Degree in Educational Administration from the University of Scranton and then taught at the high school level for a number of years before she became the Athletic Director/Health & Physical Education Supervisor K-12 in Pemberton Township School District.
 After serving in that position for a few years, she joined the BCIT-Medford administrative team in the dual role of Athletic Director/Assistant Principal and soon after as Assistant Principal with oversight of Guidance, I&RS, and 504’s as well as 12th grade discipline.
 Believing in the value of lifelong learning, Mrs. Bouchard is pursuing her doctoral studies from Concordia University in Educational Leadership.